Are you looking for paint colors that match well with blonde wood that has lighter color?

 Green has golden undertones that complement the majority of blonde woods.
 It’s also a hue that adds a sense of freshness to a room.

-Because green-grey is a lighter hue, it can assist to make the space more open, bright, and airy than other green colors.
+Because green-grey is a lighter hue, it can assist in making the space more open, bright, and airy than other green colors.

 This is an excellent choice for anyone looking for a space that positively deviates from the standard.